Gaining Financial Security & Career Passion with a Tech Job

 “I went to school during the day, did whatever research homework we had to do,” he recalls.
 “And then, I went overnight to make bread at Panera and got up in the morning after four or five hours of sleep and went right back to it, while also keeping my son on the weekends.”

-Now, with an annual salary and bonuses of about $40,000, Perkins feels the financial growth was worth the personal exertion.
+Now, with solid earnings in his current IT job, Perkins feels the financial growth was worth the personal exertion.

 “Before, I never made enough money to really take care of us, and then do the extras that I know my son wanted to do,” he attests.
 “So, now he's in karate.
 He's doing sports.
 I have him in Huntington to help his reading move along faster.
 [The] house that we're in now, I didn't have that before… I've paid off a car and have a second one.
 It's comfortable.
 It allows me to be comfortable.”